cossacklabs/product-docs/acra/acra-in-depth/security-design/_index.md

 - **Files** — many technologies of secrets’ deployment  use the transfer of secrets in the file format to the app - both for infrastructure management systems and container orchestration systems.
 This method is usually implemented through a regular creation of files containing secrets (at the moment deployment or by daemons of the key distribution systems), or through mounting from the host system inside a container or virtual file system mounting (Swarm, Kubernetes).
 The pros and cons and the same as in the variant with the environment variables, with some specifics depending on the exact implementation.

 - **URI / REST API** — another rather common way based on cloud services like AWS, Azure, DO, etc. The main disadvantage of this approach is its price.
+Cloud KMS also often use REST API to delivery secrets.

-- **Libs** — usually implemented using the supplied libraries.
+- **KMS** — usually implemented using the supplied libraries of KMS providers.
 They are offered by AWS, Azure, etc., to enable the work with their KMS clouds.
-The standard de-facto approach here is Vault integrated with numerous applications.
+The standard de-facto approach here is HashiCorp Vault integrated with numerous applications.

-Acra currently supports secret delivery of keys via environment variables since this is the simplest and the most reliable way.
+Acra supports several ways of delivering keys – direct connection to HashiCorp Vault; delivery via environment variables.

 ### Additional recommended reading